Sounders fall to Real Salt Lake on penalty kicks in MLS playoffs

 No, Seattle, the playoffs aren’t different.

-The Sounders FC talked for two weeks about having a different vibe when the postseason rolls around.
-But in a first-round matchup against seventh-seeded Real Salt Lake, the result for second-seeded Seattle through regulation and extra time was the same as it’s been the past month — winless.
+The Sounders FC talked for two weeks about having a different vibe in the postseason, prior performances becoming insignificant.
+But in a first-round matchup against seventh-seeded Real Salt Lake, the result for second-seeded Seattle through regulation and extra time was the same as it’s been since early-October — winless.

-It took six rounds of penalty kicks, Real Salt Lake upsetting the Sounders at Lumen Field to advance to the Western Conference semifinals with a 6-5 finish in a penalty shootout.
-RSL will travel to play third-seed Sporting Kansas City in the conference semifinals Sunday.
+RSL upset the Sounders 6-5 on penalty kicks after a scoreless draw at Lumen Field to advance to the Western Conference semifinals.
+Real will travel to play third-seeded Sporting Kansas City on Sunday at Children’s Mercy Park.

+“This last game was an example of our season,” Sounders midfielder Cristian Roldan said.
+“We’re on top of the West and then you see a decline the last six or seven games, which is like our PKs. … it’s really unfortunate.
+We have a real good team and I think injuries got the best of us and we were lacking that final product.”

-Sounders midfielder Kelyn Rowe swiped the ball to the right to be saved by Real keeper David Ochoa for Seattle’s sixth attempt and first miss.
-RSL’s Justen Glad converted a right-footed shot to the bottom right corner, the ball bouncing off the post and past Sounders keeper Stefan Frei for the win.
+Sounders midfielder Kelyn Rowe swiped a right-footed shot at RSL keeper David Ochoa for Seattle’s sixth penalty kick attempt and first miss.
+Real defender Justen Glad followed and calmly converted a right-footed shot to the bottom right corner.
+Sounders keeper Stefan Frei tipped the ball, but it bounced off the post and into the net for the game-winner.

+“All of the PKs, I tried to go with instinct and wait them out as long as I could,” Ochoa said.
+“I noticed that on the first five PKs, they all shot to my right and I dived to my left, I was thinking that.
+But like I said, I like to go by instinct.
+I thought I waited him out pretty good and it was a great feeling.”

-The Sounders ended the regular season on a six-game winless streak.
-The club hoped a two-week break between the Nov.
-7 draw with Vancouver to close the slate and the postseason game would break that spell.
-Real was able to withstand Seattle’s pressure and didn’t bother to counter as if the visitors wanted to hang on for a penalty shootout.
+Seattle ended the regular season on a six-match winless streak.
+The club last won Oct.
+9 when it defeated Vancouver 4-1 at Lumen Field.
+Yet, the Sounders weren’t the same team that began the season on a MLS-record 13-match unbeaten streak.

+Expected obstacles in injuries and international call-ups jumbled the lineup and on-field chemistry.
+The Sounders were still goal-dangerous, RSL opting to take their chances in defending the home side instead of scoring until a shootout.

-RSL didn’t have a single shot in the match and didn’t record their only corner kick until the 109th minute.
+Seattle outshot RSL 21-0 in the match.
+Real didn’t record their only corner kick until the 109th minute.
 The set piece was cleared with a powerful header by Sounders midfielder Cristian Roldan.

-Seattle outshot RSL 21-0 in the match.
 Ochoa had three saves, not counting the biggest in the shootout.

 Seattle has advanced to MLS Cup in four of the past five seasons.
 It had won 15 straight postseason matches at home.
-But on Tuesday, the club was as it has been the past month, winless.
+But even Tuesday’s loss before 34,012 people at home was forewarned.
+The Sounders had the worst home record of all this season’s playoff teams at 8-4-5.

-In a dagger, Frei was awarded the Save of the Year award by MLS.
-It was a kick save against Real Salt Lake in September — a match the Sounders lost.
+In a dagger, Frei was awarded the Save of the Year award by MLS before the match.
+It was a kick save against Real Salt Lake in September — a game the Sounders lost.

+“I barely touched the ball all game,” Frei said.
+“A shootout is a shootout.
+We scouted their takers as a goalkeeping unit.
+We knew what they prefer for the most part and were able to guess a few right.
+Obviously with what happened there at the end is a game of inches.
+It sucks.”

-Sounders coach Brian Schmetzer started a new lineup with Jordan Morris making his first return to the starting XI since the MLS Cup loss in December 2020.
+Sounders coach Brian Schmetzer started a new lineup with forward Jordan Morris making his first return to the starting XI since the MLS Cup loss in December 2020.
 Tuesday’s playoff match was his third game since tearing his ACL while on loan to Swansea City AFC in February.

+Sounders striker Raul Ruidiaz didn’t get the nod.
+He’s been managing a hamstring injury since September and was limited to bout 60 minutes.
+Although Schmetzer played Morris longer than expected (104 minute), the coach played Ruidiaz as a sub to ensure he’d be available for a shootout.

 Morris primarily played on the right side with Fredy Montero up top and Nico Benezet, a summer signee, on the left side to form Seattle’s attacking point for most of the opening half.
 With left back Brad Smith sending in crosses, the trio had a few looks at goal but couldn’t slip one past RSL’s defense.